Clinical Study Report (including narratives) (CSR)

 The CSR is a multidisciplinary document involving a wide range of functions that provide input for the CSR.
 Their input will be necessary to produce a high-quality document.
 The earlier sections (methodology) are derived from several other documents (eg, protocol and statistical analysis plan), while the later sections (results) are written based on the statistical output (tables, figures, and listings).

-The Emtex Medical Writer can help you with the document development process (eg, writing, circulating for review, and implementing comments) to ensure a well-structured document that is fit for purpose and meets the regulatory reviewer’s needs.
+Emtex Life Science medical writers can help you with the document development process (eg, writing, circulating for review, and implementing comments) to ensure a well-structured document that is fit for purpose and meets the regulatory reviewer’s needs.

 Contact us